ahoorab/cdk-iac/README.md

 *  wordpress

 If I run the command ```./cdk-iac.sh synth BeanstalkTemplate wordpress dev``` Beanstalk will be configured with a PHP solution stack and a t2.small instance.

-Running the command ```./cdk-iac.sh synth BeanstalkTemplate microservice dev``` will configured Beanstalk using a Python Solution Stack and a m5.medium instance.
+Running the command ```./cdk-iac.sh synth BeanstalkTemplate microservice dev``` will configure Beanstalk using a Python Solution Stack and a m5.medium instance.

 This means that you can define a consistent infrastructure for your mircoservices (beanstalk behind API Gateway as an example) then you simply need to define the properties for the individual applications.
 This makes 'stamping' out new application infrastructure in a standard and consistent process very easy.
-And don't forget that by used the power of CDK you can always update these applications easily.
+And don't forget that by using the power of CDK you can always update these applications easily.

 ## Created AWS Resource
 ### Unique ID
-Part of my requirements were to enforce a consistent naming convention across all stacks and created resources.
+Part of my requirements was to enforce a consistent naming convention across all stacks and created resources.
 There is a method in the AppProps class that will generate a unique id based on the following data:

 *  DTAP